LangeJustin/Vorto-Website/content/tutorials/index.md

 ![grovePi Screenshot](/images/tutorials/grovepi/output_screenhot_grovepi.png)

-- Follow [Consuming Messages from Java for Hono] (https://www.eclipse.org/hono/dev-guide/java_client_consumer/) to check if the data is sent succesfully.
+- Follow [Consuming Messages from Java for Hono] (https://www.eclipse.org/hono/dev-guide/java_client_consumer/) to receive the device data in Eclipse Hono.
-All you need to change is the Host to the Sandbox URL in the src/main/org.eclipse.hono.devices/HonoHttpDevice.java File.

-{{< warning title="The Sandbox will delete it's registered devices daily!" >}}{{< /warning >}}

 -------------

 ## Connecting a ESP8266 (Arduino)
-This tutorial explains how to generate an Arduino sketch for a given Information Model and send the device data via MQTT.
+This tutorial explains how to generate an Arduino sketch for a given Information Model and send the device data to Eclipse Hono via MQTT.

 ### Prerequisites
 * [Arduino IDE](https://www.arduino.cc/en/Main/Software)